Our final news roundup and information overload hour.

 Fair point.

-Your president, Donald Trump lost 2.6 million jobs during his four years.
+Your president, Donald Trump, lost 2.6 million jobs during his four years.

 We created 13.1 million.

-Fine, you can maintain a COVID frame.
+You can maintain a COVID frame.

 Are you going to tell me that the average family where we have two-thirds of Americans now living paycheck to paycheck?

-It was 70 percent under Trump.
+It was 70% under Trump.

-It was seven percent under Donald Trump.
+It was 2% under Donald Trump.

 We had the lowest unemployment rate for every demographic.

-Every demographic and the economy was black unemployment's record low under Joe Biden.
+Black unemployment's record low under Joe Biden.

 Okay.